Article

 You can browse the Talent Marketplace™ for jobs related to your expertise.
 You can place bids, explaining to potential clients what makes you a good fit for the role and how much you’ll charge for the project.
 You can also create ready-made projects and post them to Project Catalog™.

-The client then selects the proposal they like best.
+The client then selects the proposal or project they like best.
 By freelancing on Upwork, you can collect reviews, making your profile appear even more appealing to others and helping you establish yourself in the industry.

 Let Upwork help you find freelance work today